james-cross/ksc/content/practice-areas.md

 ### Conveyancing

 Conveyancing involves the legal process of transferring property ownership.
 Our meticulous attention to detail helps ensure a smooth property transfer process.
+[Brandon Meo](/brandon-meo/) specialises in this area.

 ![conveyancing image](/uploads/conveyancing.jpg)